About

-The mission of the Sípnuuk Digital Library, Archives and Museum (Sípnuuk) is to manage, share and enhance understanding of Karuk history, language, traditions, natural resource management and living culture following the cultural protocols of the Karuk Tribe and in support of the missions of the Karuk Tribe, Department of Natural Resources, People’s Center and Karuk Tribal Libraries, Archives and Museums.
+The mission of the Sípnuuk Digital Library, Archive, and Museum (Sípnuuk) is to manage, share, and enhance understanding of Karuk history, language, traditions, natural resource management and living culture to empower Karuk people to live by our Karuk cultural responsibilities and protocols; and to work in support of the missions of the Karuk Tribe, Department of Natural Resources, People’s Center, and Karuk Tribal Libraries, Archives and Museums.

 Geographic areas (listed in order of priority)